Principal Graduation Events

 For detailed information, see the Commencement page.

-It is during the Commencement ceremony that your degree is officially conferred.
+It is during the Commencement ceremony that each graduate's degree is officially conferred.
 All of Columbia’s 17 schools participate in this event.
 The Commencement speaker is traditionally the president of Columbia.
 The ceremony includes awards to honorary degree recipients and outstanding Columbia teachers.
 If it rains, Commencement still takes place outside.

 GS Post-Commencement Reception